wikimedia/mediawiki-extensions-WikimediaEvents/OWNERS.md

 Previously maintained in VisualEditor and other extensions since 2014.
 Moved here in <https://phabricator.wikimedia.org/T332438>.

+## Experiment Platform Synthetic A/A Instrumentation

+* Since: May 2025
+* Files: xLab/pageVisit.js
+* Contact: Experiment Platform

 # Code ownership for other code in WikimediaEvents

 ## Temporary account instrumentation